petrenkonikita112263/Python_Professional_Portfolio_Projects/Simple Django Project/business_site/README.md

 image.
 And in parent folder static holds the css style file.
 After running it's only display a bit styled text with logo image on main page.

+Also the command `python manage.py collectstatic` was run that collected all static files for production in static_production_test.

 ## Prerequisite

 To get started with the project files, you'll need to: